google/googletest/googlemock/docs/kr/cook_book.md

  public:
   virtual ~CardinalityInterface();

-  // Returns true iff call_count calls will satisfy this cardinality. virtual bool IsSatisfiedByCallCount(int call_count) const = 0;
+  // Returns true if and only if call_count calls will satisfy this cardinality. virtual bool IsSatisfiedByCallCount(int call_count) const = 0;

-  // Returns true iff call_count calls will saturate this cardinality. virtual bool IsSaturatedByCallCount(int call_count) const = 0;
+  // Returns true if and only if call_count calls will saturate this
+  // cardinality.
+  virtual bool IsSaturatedByCallCount(int call_count) const = 0;

   // Describes self to an ostream.